Permian–Triassic extinction event: Aridification

-The persistence of hyperaridity varied regionally as well.
+The persistence of hyperaridity also varied regionally.
 In the North China Basin, highly arid climatic conditions are recorded during the latest Permian, near the Permian-Triassic boundary, with a swing towards increased precipitation during the Early Triassic, the latter likely assisting biotic recovery following the mass extinction.
 Elsewhere, such as in the Karoo Basin, episodes of dry climate recurred regularly in the Early Triassic, with profound effects on terrestrial tetrapods.

-The types and diversity of ichnofossils in a locality has been used as an indicator measuring aridity.
+The types and diversity of ichnofossils in a locality have been used as indicators of aridity.
 Nurra, an ichnofossil site on the island of Sardinia, shows evidence of major drought-related stress among crustaceans.
 Whereas the Permian subnetwork at Nurra displays extensive horizontal backfilled traces and high ichnodiversity, the Early Triassic subnetwork is characterised by an absence of backfilled traces, an ichnological sign of aridification.